ThoriumStack/core-data-integration/README.md

 Some external parties have files that contain different types of records in the same files.
 Such files usually have a header, body with multiple records and a footer record, but this may vary according to the integration.
 The input and Output builders of the data integration service can cater for such complex files by allowing a definition of the file format to be given to a builder to create or read such files.

-Below is an example of how to create a file with a header, body items and a footer using the `DataIntegrationOutputBuilder`
+Below is an example of how to create a file with a header, body items and a footer using the `OutputBuilder`

 ### Our example classes